AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/web-analytics-integrations/custom-rtp-reports-in-google-universal-analytics.md

  </tbody>
 </table>

-1. Do not set any filters and set this report to be available for **All Web Site Data** (or change if relevant to specific Analytics account).
+1. Do not set any filters and set this report to be available for **[!UICONTROL All Web Site Data]** (or change if relevant to specific Analytics account).

 1. Click **[!UICONTROL Save]**.